dake-li/lp_var_simul/README.md

 Tested in: Matlab R2020a on Windows 10 PC (64-bit)

 **Acknowledgements:**
-We rely on penalized LP code by [https://github.com/ctbrownlees/MATLAB-package-lproj](Regis Barnichon & Christian Brownless), as well as VAR model averaging code by [https://www.ssc.wisc.edu/~bhansen/progs/var.html](Bruce Hansen).
+We rely on penalized LP code by [Regis Barnichon & Christian Brownless](https://github.com/ctbrownlees/MATLAB-package-lproj), as well as VAR model averaging code by [Bruce Hansen](https://www.ssc.wisc.edu/~bhansen/progs/var.html).
 We have slightly modified both of these sets of codes to improve their run-time without affecting their numerical output.

 ## Contents